FormalIngenieroniel/NapTelligence/README.md

 Click "Create API key in new project".
 Copy the generated API key.
 Keep it safe, as you'll need it in the next step.

-### Step 3: Create the Environment Secrets File
+### Step 3: Create the Secret Variable
-The agent uses a .env file to manage your secret API key locally.
+The agent uses a Secret variable to manage your secret API key locally.
-In the root directory of the project, create a new file named .env.
-Open the file and add the following line, replacing "YOUR_GEMINI_API_KEY_HERE" with the key you copied in the previous step.
+Update your agent by adding the variable with your API key in the manage agents area of the Maestro website.
 GOOGLE_API_KEY="YOUR_GEMINI_API_KEY_HERE"

 ### Step 4: Install Dependencies